 Do They Charge Roaming Fees?

-For CDMA phones that support SIM-based LTE data, you can request a temporary SIM unlock and pick up a prepaid card at your destination.
+For international roaming, you'll need a CDMA phone with SIM support.
+You can then request a temporary SIM unlock and pick up a prepaid card at your destination or use Ting's limited roaming coverage at an additional cost.
 Specific steps vary by device.
 Because of this, Ting recommends contacting support at least one week before you plan to travel.
 For specific instructions, check out their International SIM Unlock for Travel page.

 All calls to numbers within the U.S. are billed as standard minutes within the tiered payment structure.